LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

 Two rows of asterisks delimit the end of this section.

-### Unconstrained parameters and their effects on the ACF
+### Skewed posteriors and their effects on the ACF

-In my empirical experience, unconstrained parameters may result in unreliable values for the ACF and the convergence point.
+In my empirical experience, parameters with posterior distribution significantly deviating from a Normal distribution may result in unreliable values for the ACF and the convergence point.
 Let's take the outcome of a fit of a lightcurve as an example:

 | sampler parameter       | ACF | ACF*nthin  | converged at  |  nsteps/ACF | to 100*ACF |